 - Perfect for – Great Family Luau

 The Ka Moana Lua is from the Same people that brought you the regular Diamond head Luau.
 This is a high-end Luau Experience with good food and a great show with excellent performers.
-It’s in the high-end price-wise (but not with our TBT Club Price, See Below) but far from expensive given the experience.
+It’s in the high-end price-wise, but far from expensive given the experience.
 Entry into Sea Life Park Hawaii is included in the price.
 This can make for a very entertaining day out visiting the park before spending an evening at the Luau.
-As the Park is located a fair way from Waikiki it can make getting their challenging.
-The chance to enjoy a couple (or more) Mai Tai’s is part of the joy of a Luau so Driving should be avoided unless you are not drinking. for $16 per person, Transportation is provided from Waikiki so everyone can enjoy the Drinks.
+As the Park is located a fair way from Waikiki it can make getting there challenging.
+The chance to enjoy a couple (or more) Mai Tai’s is part of the joy of a Luau so Driving should be avoided unless you are not drinking. for $25 per person, Transportation is provided from Waikiki so everyone can enjoy the Drinks.

 Toa Luau – Waimea Valley